 - Kosher salt (to taste)

-- 1 large onions (cut into 1-inch square pieces)
+- 1 large onion (cut into 1-inch square pieces)

 - 1 red bell pepper (deseeded and cut into 2-inch cubes)